Persistence and Mattering in Undergraduate Education Research Cluster

 College of Arts, Sciences & Education

-Jennifer Alvey is an Associate Professor of Anthropology and Women’s and Gender Studies at the University of Michigan-Flint.
-Her work in feminist political economy of development addresses broad patterns of uneven development and social change.
+Jennifer Alvey is an Associate Professor of Anthropology and Women’s and Gender Studies at the UM-Flint.
+Her work in the feminist political economy of development addresses broad patterns of uneven development and social change.
 Her ethnographic and historical research in Nicaragua focuses on the spatial formation of the state, gendered-class and property relations, and the dynamics of revolutionary/counter-revolutionary political mobilizations.
-She is also interested in the gendered dynamics of environmental crises, food sovereignty, and social justice in Michigan and in comparative perspective.
-Her professional interests also include curricular development, integrative learning, and reflective pedagogies.
+She is also interested in the gendered dynamics of environmental crises, food sovereignty, and social justice in Michigan and in a comparative perspective.
+Her professional interests include curricular development, integrative learning, and reflective pedagogies.
 She is a part of the Signature Assignment and ePortfolio working group on campus, and with team members has presented this research and work at national and regional conferences.

 Emily Feuerherm